owncloud/ocis/docs/ocis/migration.md

 #### Steps and verifications

 We are going to run and explore a series of services that will together handle the same requests as ownCloud 10.
 For initial exploration the oCIS binary is recommended.
-The services can later be deployed using a single oCIS runtime or in multiple cotainers.
+The services can later be deployed using a single oCIS runtime or in multiple containers.

 ##### Storage provider for file metadata